 Expect price appreciations and invest in property nearby schools, new malls, or the new metro line for higher price appreciations.

-You might think that District 3 is located farther away from District 1, compared to District 2, but that’s not the case.
+You might think that District 3 is located farther away from District 1 than District 2, but that’s not the case.

 While District 1 hosts many of the tourist attractions mentioned, many foreigners prefer to stay in District 3.
 This includes everything from young people, expats, and families, who want to live in a more “bustling” area.

-District 5 is located Southwest of District 1 and 3 and hosts many of the Chinese people in Ho Chi Minh.
+District 5 is located southwest of District 1 and 3 and is the home of its Chinese community.

-If you want to enjoy Chinese food, live close to the temples, and buy a more affordable apartment, you might better look at District 5.
+If you want to enjoy Chinese food, live close to the temples, and buy a more affordable apartment, District 5 should be at the top of your list.

 District 5 is still fairly central and more affordable compared to District 1 and 2, which speaks for it as an interesting property investment destination.

 Many expats choose to live in District 7 to escape the congested areas of central Saigon.

 With golf courses, Western restaurants, and bigger, greener areas, this area might suit you better if you have a family and will reside in Ho Chi Minh for a longer period.

 There are also plenty of international schools and private hospitals here.